jasonbak/jasonbak.github.io/_posts/projects/2018-05-07-journal-analysis.md

 layout: project
 ---

-I've been consistently journaling since the start of my high school senior year (Sept 2014), producing around 283,000 words (or 350 pages) of unfiltered thoughts.
+I've been consistently journaling since the start of my high school senior year (Sept 2014), producing around 337,000 words (or 320 pages of single-spaced 12 font) of unfiltered thoughts.

 This is a unique source of personal data which we can use to reveal trends in my life.
 Wan and I were particularly interested in identifying trends that promote happier writing, which may be correlated with a happier life!